Guiding principles in project management: Brooks` Law

 The main reason for the further delay is the training time of the new employees until they can contribute productively to the project.
 In order to optimally prepare the new employees for their tasks in the project, it makes sense for the current employees to take over the training, as they have the necessary expertise.
 However, while they are introducing their new colleagues to the project, neither the current nor the new employees can actively work on the project.
 So a lot of time passes before everyone is productive, which can hardly be made up afterwards.
 In addition, the new employees can make mistakes in the first period due to lack of knowledge, which have to be corrected afterwards and thus slow down the progress of the project.

-In addition, the new colleagues first have to be integrated into the team, which means that the team-building phases that already took place at the beginning of the project have to be gone through again.
+In addition, the new colleagues first have to integrate into the team, which means that the team-building phase that already took place at the beginning of the project has to be gone through again.

 2. Increased coordination effort:

 If more employees are added to the project, the coordination effort within the team also increases, as each individual has to coordinate with more colleagues.
 This reduces the productivity of the team members and can lead to further delays in the project.
 To illustrate the increased communication effort, Brooks explained this point in his book with a simple formula.
 If n employees are working on a project, there are (n²-n)/2 communication interfaces.
 This means that 2 people have one interface, 3 people have 3 interfaces, 4 people have 6 interfaces and with 10 people there are already 45 communication interfaces.
 So you can quickly see why the communication effort increases exponentially.
 Simply put, few employees can coordinate while walking to the coffee machine, while large teams need to organise scheduled meetings to share the important information.
 Since communication time is not productive working time, additional capacity is wasted in this way.